I. Procedure statement

 If no restrictions exist, Property Control will authorize disposal and notify DPA in writing

-DPA notifies the person requesting the asset’s disposition that the request is approved and that the asset barcode tag can be removed.
+DPA notifies the person requesting the asset’s disposition that the request is approved and if the asset barcode tag can be removed.

 Property Control will document the retirement reason in the asset management system.
 Depending on the retirement reason, Property Control may forward the completed request: